Ramireddyashok/aab_UI_with_google_sign_in/NOTES.md

 ### What Is This App?

  * This app was created in response to [this blog challenge](https://betterologist.net/2016/07/you-are-a-failure-full-stack-2016-if/) to become a true 2016 full stack developer.
- * It is mostly a template created app, with Polymer's own google-signin component added.
  * It is made in response to the need for a HelloWorld app with **Authentication**
+ * It is mostly a template created app, with Polymer's own google-signin component added manually, afterwards.

 ### HelloWorld Google-signin